 Fair values are generally based on quoted market prices.
-For the Group's equity investments, fair values are determined based on quoted closing prices or bid price in cases when the former is not available in the PSE for 2023 and 2022.
-For the Group's fixed income investments, fair values are determined based on BVAL reference rates for 2023 and 2022, respectively.
+For the Group's equity investments, fair values are determined based on quoted closing prices or bid price in cases when the former is not available in the PSE.
+For the Group's fixed income investments, fair values are determined based on BVAL reference rates.